What is the ELD mandate?

 The ELD mandate includes provisions that are meant to prevent data tampering and driver harassment.
 It also outlines set procedures for data transfers so it's easier to demonstrate compliance and share RODS with safety officials.

 The ELD mandate has two main phases.
 As of December 17, 2017, all vehicles subject to the ELD mandate must record Hours of Service electronically.
-The recording device must comply with a set of regulations known as the Federal Motor Carrier Safety Regulation 49 CFR 395.15.
+The ELD device must comply with a set of regulations known as the Federal Motor Carrier Safety Administration (FMCSA) Regulation 49 CFR 395.15.
 All devices installed after this date must be ELDs, though existing automatic on-board recording devices (AOBRDs) may still be used.

-The second phase will take effect on December 17, 2019.
-By this time, data must be recorded directly from the vehicle's engine and automatically transmitted to the Department of Transportation (dot).
-This means that all devices must be ELDs and AOBRDs will no longer satisfy the mandate.
+The second phase of the ELD mandate took effect on December 17, 2019.
+By this time, data had to be recorded directly from the vehicle's engine and automatically transmitted to the Department of Transportation (DOT).
+This meant that all devices had to be ELDs, and AOBRDs no longer satisfied the mandate.
+Ongoing developments to the ELD mandate in 2024 and 2025 have focused on removing non-compliant devices, FMCSA revisions, and new state regulations.

 Learn More About Samsara